 We offer a quarterly series of workshops that address the application process.
-Workshops take place over Zoom, and no RSVP is required.
+Workshops take place in person and over Zoom, and no RSVP is required.

-We occasionally offer webinars facilitated by the School of Law (winter and spring quarters) or the Law School Advisory Council or LSAC (summer).
+We occasionally offer webinars facilitated by the School of Law (winter and spring quarters) or the Law School Advisory Council (LSAC).
 Registration is required.
+We have recordings of past webinars; please email us at firstname.lastname@example.org to gain access.

 Whether you have just started exploring your options, want feedback on your personal statement, or are currently applying to law school, we welcome your questions.
 Appointments are 30 minutes.